yonelamica/tht-klip/README.md

 Open http://127.0.0.1:8000 in your browser.

-## Usage

-### Managing Customers
-Navigate to the Customer Amendments section to add new customers or modify existing ones.
-Each customer gets a unique account number automatically.

 ### Recording Transactions
 Use the transactions module to record debits and credits.
 All transactions update customer balances in real-time.
 You can filter by date range or transaction type.